-- 1. Any work done on an OSDS and any material used may be inspected by the health officer at any reasonable time, and if he/she finds that any work done or material used, is not in accordance with these rules and regulations, he/she may revoke the permit or notify the owner or installer to make such changes as he/she shall specify.
-If such changes are not made within a reasonable time, the health officer shall revoke the permit and it shall be unlawful to use such OSDS. - 2.
-The following conditions must exist before a final inspection is made: - .
-Installation and/or construction of the septic tank must be complete; - a.
-Installation of the building sewer, distribution device, and disposal area must be completed except for backfilling. - 3.
-The OSDS shall be left open and uncovered until approved by the health officer. - 4.
-The health officer shall be notified of the date and, as near as possible, the time the OSDS will be ready for final inspection.
-The person installing or repairing the OSDS shall be responsible for notifying the health officer.
-Notification shall be made at least one working day prior to the date that the OSDS is ready for final inspection. - 5.
-The health officer must approve any modifications to an OSDS design prior to the changes being made. - 6.
-The health officer shall make a final inspection of all OSDS repairs. - 7.
-The health officer shall ordinarily make a final inspection of any new OSDS prior to its final covering.
-At the time the health officer is notified that the OSDS will be ready for inspection, he/she shall indicate whether such system will be inspected. - 8.
-Upon completion and approval of the OSDS, the health officer shall notify the building department that the OSDS has been approved.
-(Vol. 6, p.
-697 § 16, 1979).
+- 1. Any work done on an OSDS and any material used may be inspected by KCPHD at any reasonable time, and if KCPHD finds that any work done or material used, is not in accordance with these rules and regulations, KCPHD may revoke the permit or notify the owner or installer to make such changes as KCPHD shall specify.
+If such changes are not made within a reasonable time, KCPHD shall revoke the permit and it shall be unlawful to use such OSDS. - 2.
+The following conditions must exist before a final inspection is made: - a.
+Installation and/or construction of the septic tank must be complete; - b.
+Installation of the building sewer, distribution device, disposal area, and all other OSDS components must be completed and operational except for backfilling. - 3.
+The OSDS shall be left open and uncovered until approved by KCPHD. - 4.
+KCPHD shall be notified when an OSDS is ready for inspection.
+KCPHD must approve any modifications to an OSDS design prior to the changes being made. - 5.
+KCPHD shall make a final inspection of all OSDS repairs. - 6.
+When KCPHD is notified that an OSDS is ready for inspection, KCPHD will schedule and confirm scheduled inspection time with the permit contact person.
+Upon completion and approval of the OSDS, KCPHD shall notify the building department and OSDS permit contact that the OSDS has been approved.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 16, 1979)